d3lta-v/SSTuino/docs/lessonplans/lesson1.md

 ---
-layout: page
+layout: post
-title: About
+title: Lesson 1 - Blink
 permalink: /lesson1/
 ---
-# About page
+# Lesson 1 - Blink

-This page tells you a little bit about me.
+Today we are going to make our SSTuino blink lmao